There’s now a Disney Princess toy subscription service

 Subscription-based toy company Pley.com entered the Disney accelerator last year with a toy rental business that would ship out toys like Lego, American Girl or Hot Wheels, which could be played with, then kept or returned, starting at $12 per month.
 Now that the company has exited the program, it’s debuting a twist on its earlier model.
 Pley has just launched a Disney Princess PleyBox subscription service, where parents and children are surprised every other month with an assortment of themed goodies.

-During the course of the fourth-month program with Disney, the company found that kids didn’t want to part with their toys, which led to the creation of the new box type.
+During the course of the four-month program with Disney, the company found that kids didn’t want to part with their toys, which led to the creation of the new box type.

-Unlike with earlier boxes, the actual contents of the princess box will remain a mystery, after the first box.
+Unlike with earlier boxes, the actual contents of the princess box will remain a mystery, after the first.

 Disney says that each of its boxes will include a mix of items that go beyond toys alone.
 The first box, for example, ships with a t-shirt, book and role play item, in addition to toys.
 Plus, the box itself turns into a castle that can be decorated then used as part of kids’ play.
 Future boxes will also transform in this way, turning into things like a boat or carriage, the company says.